-At the scheduled time each semester, students, in consultation with their professional or academic advisors, schedule courses for the next academic semester.
+At the scheduled time each semester, students, in consultation with their academic advisors, schedule courses for the next academic semester.
 Registration assures students a place in the courses for which they would like to enroll.
-Incoming new students meet one-on-one with a professional advising staff member to register for classes and answer student questions or discuss specific student situations.

-The Clarke University portal (my.clarke.edu) provides students with access to a number of resources, including videos, FAQs, and registration directions to help prepare for registration.
-Each Clarke University student has a CU HUB account where the class schedules, unofficial transcripts, grades, and progress evaluations are available.
+Incoming first-year students register on designated dates during CU Registration.
+The Clarke University website (www.clarke.edu) provides students with access to a number of useful registration tools through the Current Students link.
+This link includes information about course schedules and registration directions.
+In addition, each Clarke University student has a personal MyInfo account where class schedules, unofficial transcripts, grades, and program evaluation are available.
+The student's financial account summaries are also posted on this page.

-Registration may not be completed until registration holds are resolved.
-Review the Student Planning Registration Procedure found on my.clarke.edu, CU hub, Student Resources.
-Students who register during the priority registration days have the greatest number of course options.

-To maintain places in the courses in which they have registered, students must attend class within the first five days of the semester (or day three for intersession and summer terms).
-Students may add or drop courses at the beginning of each term in accordance with the deadlines published in the academic calendar.
-Adding and dropping take place via CU hub until the Late Registration Deadline on the academic calendar.
-After that time, students may submit the Add/Drop Form found on the Registrar Forms page of my.clarke.edu until the Add/Drop deadline.
+Registration is not complete until the student has been cleared by the student accounts office.
+Students who delay registering beyond the official registration period risk being denied admission to courses.
+To maintain places in the courses in which they have registered, students must appear at one of the first two class sessions.
+Post-registration allows students to add courses during the first week of the semester or cancel courses during the first two weeks for semester-long courses.
 While this option is designed to give students adequate opportunity to make needed changes in their course selection, students are responsible for all assignments, including those required prior to their admission to the course.

-At the end of the course drop deadline, tuition is adjusted to reflect the number of credit hours for which students have enrolled.
+At the end of the post-registration period, tuition is adjusted to reflect the number of credit hours for which students have enrolled.
 If a deferred payment plan has been arranged, it may be necessary to adjust the billing to reflect the changes in charges.